6.1 magnitude earthquake hits Taiwan - ExBulletin

 6.1 magnitude earthquake hits Taiwan

-A 6.1-magnitude earthquake struck off the east coast of Taiwan early Friday, the U.S. Geological Survey said, while the island's government said there were no reports of major damage.
+TAIPEI – A magnitude 6.1 earthquake struck off the east coast of Taiwan early Friday, the U.S. Geological Survey said, but the island's government said there were no reports of major damage.

 The quake, which was felt in the capital Taipei, struck at 7:35 a.m.
-(2335 GMT) at a depth of 15 kilometers (9 miles) near Hualien, the epicenter of a major quake in April, according to the U.S. Geological Survey.
+(2335 GMT) at a depth of 15 kilometers (about nine miles) near Hualien, the epicenter of a major quake in April, according to the U.S. Geological Survey.

 Taiwan's Central Meteorological Administration, which initially reported a 6.3-magnitude quake, issued a mobile phone alert warning people to “keep calm and seek shelter nearby.”